Aditya-Sinha1990/Ansible-test-questions/README.md

-# lto-candidate-testing-ansible
+# testing-ansible

-This is the git repository lto-candidate-testing-ansible.
+This is the git repository testing-ansible.

 It is designed to test your understanding of the [Ansible](https://www.ansible.com/) tool.